 The temperature is dropping and people are putting on their comfiest sweaters.
 This can only mean one thing… the fall season is upon us!
-And if you love Halloween as much as the Independence Hotel does, then you are ready for turning leaves, hot apple cider, pumpkin carving and… spooky encounters!
+And if you love Halloween as much as the Independence Hotel does, then you are ready for changing leaves, hot apple cider, pumpkin carving and… spooky encounters!
 That’s why we were so excited to chat with Marilyn Morton, an Independence local and author of “Haunted Independence, Oregon.”
 We have shared some of her experiences below but it’s only the tip of the iceberg, so make sure to pick up her book (available at the Independence Heritage Museum – or ask for it at the front desk) and, of course, visit downtown Independence and see what you encounter!

 Q&A with Marilyn Morton: